AEC • Touchless Systems • Hygiene • Operations • Specification

 Relevance to Project Phases

-• CD: Specify model numbers, flow rates, soap types/viscosity windows, and control logic; include O&M, spare parts, and warranty language.
+- CD: Specify model numbers, flow rates, soap types/viscosity windows.
+Control logic; include O&M, spare parts, and warranty language.

 Audience Notes

-For Product Marketing (Manufacturers/OEMs): Connect aesthetics and UX to measurable outcomes—maintenance labor saved, refill frequency, verified user satisfaction.
+For Product Marketing (Manufacturers/OEMs): Connect aesthetics and UX to measurable outcomes.
+For example, maintenance labor saved, refill frequency, verified user satisfaction.

-For Interior Designers: Maintain visual coherence with coordinated finishes and concealed service points; ensure sightlines and lighting make sensor feedback unambiguous.
+For Interior Designers: Keep things looking good by using coordinated finishes and hidden service points.
+Also, focus on sightlines and lighting make sensor feedback clear.

 How to Use This Document